alternyxx/tttoneliner/tttoneliner/README.md

 point.

 ### Readable version
-<sub>idt its pep appliant but the format is more readable to me</sub>
+<sub>idt its pep compliant but the format is more readable to me</sub>

 ```py